Mason Online

 Click to learn more about the program from our award-winning faculty.

-The MS in Applied Information Technology (MS AIT) has now been officially designated as a National Center of Academic Excellence in Cybersecurity by the NSA and DHS.
-This is a significant recognition that highlights the program’s strength in cybersecurity education and its alignment with national standards.
+The Master’s in Applied Information Technology has now been officially designated as a National Center of Academic Excellence in Cybersecurity by the NSA and DHS.
+This is a significant recognition that highlights the program’s strength in cyber security education and its alignment with national standards.

 Fast Track Option Available for George Mason Engineering Alumni